geeknozy/Arch-Linux-Installation-Guide/README.md

 #### Note : This guide is for x86-64 architecture with UEFI enabled systems only. <br />

-##### This guide is made in such a way that new users to arch linux may seem helpfull and can follow along the installation steps and can install Arch-Linux on thier systems.<br />
+##### This guide is made in such a way that users may find it helpfull / userfriendly and can follow along with the installation steps and can install Arch-Linux on thier systems.<br />

 #### Warning : Any data-loss or system brick by using this guide I/geeknozy will/should not be held responsible.
 This guide will only provide easier steps to install Arch-Linux not the official way of doing things, so as to say : Read the official Arch wiki, it is one of the greatest documentation ever.<br />